Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 Context windows and when 1M tokens matters

-Our routing rule is simple.
-Send to Claude Haiku 4.5 anything high-volume, latency-sensitive, and well-specified: classification, tagging, extraction, formatting, routing, summarization, and real-time chat or support.
-These are the jobs where the speed and the one-third price win outright, and where Haiku's accuracy sits within a rounding error of Sonnet's.
+Send to Haiku 4.5: classification, tagging, extraction, formatting, routing, summarization, and real-time chat or support.
+These are the jobs where the speed and one-third price win outright, and where accuracy sits within a rounding error of Sonnet's.

-Reach for Claude Sonnet — 4.6 or 5 — when quality is the constraint: coding beyond small snippets, large-codebase work, subtle debugging, long-form writing, multi-step analysis, and agents that chain many tool calls.
-Here the reasoning depth is genuinely worth paying 3x for, because a wrong answer costs more than the token difference ever will.
-Whether you need Claude Sonnet or Haiku, the honest default is Sonnet first and Haiku as the deliberate optimization once you have measured a task and know it is safe to drop down.
+Reach for Sonnet 5 when quality is the constraint: coding beyond small snippets, large-codebase work, subtle debugging, long-form writing, multi-step analysis, and agents that chain many tool calls.
+Here the reasoning depth is genuinely worth paying 3× for, because a wrong answer costs more than the token difference ever will.
+The honest default is Sonnet first, with Haiku as the deliberate optimisation once you have measured a task and know it is safe to drop down.

-The Claude Haiku vs Sonnet decision is best made per task, not locked in per project — many teams route each request automatically based on its complexity.
-Use this guide as a starting point:
+Decide per task, not per project.
+Many teams route each request automatically based on its complexity.

 | If your task is… | Use | Why |